 Between 1892 and 1914, approximately 10 million immigrants passed through Ellis Island.
 While it was first thought the facility would handle up to 5,000 people per day, numbers reached as high as 10,000.
 The peak year, 1907, saw approximately 1.25 million immigrants pass through.

 As the United States entered World War I, immigration decreased.
 There was growing sentiment among the politically powerful to limit immigration and barriers were put into place: a literacy test requirement was introduced in 1917 and quotas were instituted in 1921 and 1924.
 From 1925 to its closing in 1954, only 2.3 million immigrants passed through Ellis Island.
 In 1954, Ellis Island ceased to be an immigration processing center.

 President Lyndon Johnson, in 1965, declared Ellis Island part of the Statue of Liberty National Monument.
 It was opened to the public in 1976 but closed in 1984 for major restorations, the largest historic restoration in U.S. history.
 In 1990, the Main Building was reopened as the Ellis Island Immigration Museum and is now visited by up to 2 million people a year.

-Here at Family Line Video, we preserve life stories, family history and memories in captivating Family Documentaries – Video Biographies, Family History Videos, Anniversary Videos and Video Trinutes.
+Here at Family Line Video, we capture life stories and family history in Family Documentaries – Life Story Videos, Family History Videos, 50th Anniversary Videos and Video Slideshows.